-The state of the s Name: Ann Watson Organization / Group/ Business represented: In From the Cold.
-Address: St. Postal Code: Daytime Phone No: Home Phone: 905-895-8889 ×222 Email: Date of Meeting: annuation a innfrom the cold-ca Is this an item on the Agenda?
-Yes No Agenda Item No: ☐ I request future notification of meetings ☐ I wish to address Council / Committee Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable): I would like to update council on the work of Inn I would like to update council on the work of Inn From the Gold and the Coldest Night of the Year Walk for the Honoless to be held Feb 23, 2018 19 Newmarket.
-We will be requesting sponsorshy from the Town of Newmorket to assist with our Endraising efforts Do you wish to provide a written or electronic communication or background information 🛂 Yes 🗌 No Please submit all materials at least 5 days before the meeting.
+Name: Ann Watson Organization / Group/ Business represented: Inn From the Cold.
+Address: 56 Penrose St. Postal Code: Davtime Phone No: Home Phone 905-895-8889 ×222 Email: Date of Meeting: annuator a infrom the cold-ca Is this an item on the Agenda?
+Yes No Agenda Item No: I request future notification of meetings I wish to address Council / Committee Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable): I would like to update council on the work of Inn From the Cold and the Coldest Night of the year From the Cold and the Coblest Night of the year Walk for the Honoless to be held Feb 23,2018 11 Newmarket.
+We will be requesting sponsorship from the Town of Newmarket to assist with our Endraising efforts Do you wish to provide a written or electronic communication or background information Ves No Please submit all materials at least 5 days before the meeting.